au-ts/sddf/drivers/gpio/meson/README.md

 ### Security
 Security is currently enforced by the system designer.
 There is no virtualiser to claim GPIO pins or IRQ channels.
-Instead each channel from the client to the driver is assigned to either one GPIO pin or one IRQ channel (TODO: where is it assigned??) and hence other clients not given access to the channel in the system file cannot complete SET or GET requests to that GPIO or IRQ.
+Instead each channel from the client to the driver is assigned to either one GPIO pin or one IRQ channel (TODO: where is it assigned??).
+Hence other complete SET or GET requests to that GPIO or IRQ they must be sent through the channel.

 ### Clients
 Clients PPC to the Driver in the channel associated with the GPIO or IRQ they want to configure.